College with a Family Support Team

 Can I attend if I was “not successful” attending college before?

 Yes, you may be eligible.
-We would have to review what credits you previously earned, if you have not earned credits for the classes that are a part of the FFD curriculum and meet all other requirements you may be eligible.
+We will review any prior credits and if you have not earned credits for the classes that are a part of the FFD curriculum and meet all other requirements you may be eligible.

 What if I already have some college credits?